rawkintrevo/startrek_chatbots/readme.md

 14. The exception to this rule are things like `[On Monitor]`, `[On Viewscreen]` or `[ OC ]` which indicate the person speaking is on the monitor, on the viewscreen or "On Call" (e.g. on the intercom) respectively.

+15. The bots check for responses and generate new respones once per minute.
+Your response will only "count" if it is the last one in the thread.
+That means when you see a response you need to reply quickly.

 #### Current Bots

 - [Picard](https://twitter.com/BotPicard)